Who Is Sophie Taylor? Blonde Aussie Model Spotted Partying With Prince William

 “Sophie is very confident about her body and has no inhibitions at all about posing topless,” Krohn said, according to the Daily Mail.

-One of her more covered-up photos was seen on the cover of the Sun’s latest issue.
+One of her more covered-up photos was seen on the cover of The Sun’s latest issue.

+EXCLUSIVE: Prince William skips Commonwealth Day services and slopes off to chill with Aussie babe Sophie Taylor https://t.co/dRRgxaQa56 pic.twitter.com/js5tv1qd6w

-The reason why this is such a big scandal among the royal family is because William ditched his family to go partying in Switzerland instead of attending the annual Commonwealth service at Westminister Abbey, reports the Australian.
+The reason why this is such a big scandal among the Royal family is because William ditched his family to go partying in Switzerland instead of attending the annual Commonwealth service at Westminister Abbey, reports The Australian.
 While William didn’t get too cozy with Taylor, he was seen high-fiving the model in some of the photos.

-While his family was attending the service, William was on the slopes with his three friends: Guy Pelly, James Meade, and Tom van Straubenzee.
+While his family was attending the service, William was on the slopes with his three friends, Guy Pelly, James Meade, and Tom van Straubenzee.
 They were seen joining Sophie Taylor and her friend at a restaurant.
 The girls headed up the mountain on foot while the men were on their skis.
 It’s been reported that Duchess of Cambridge, Kate Middleton, was at home with their two children.

-“It shows a lack of judgment on the part of someone, whether it is him or his advisers … when you know the people already think of you as not pulling your weight,” an inside source told the Australian.
+“It shows a lack of judgment on the part of someone, whether it is him or his advisers … when you know the people already think of you as not pulling your weight,” an inside source told The Australian.

 Mum of model Sophie Taylor who partied with Prince William said she is 'girl of integrity' https://t.co/DTsvMpaRof | @newscomauHQ pic.twitter.com/EhBh1RXKDP